thysce/ba-bautzen/README.md

 # ba-bautzen
 This repo contains all code programmed during our java-course.

-The code is created using NetBeans IDE 8.2.
 It is recommended to use eclipse as IDE because the root-directories of this repo are eclipse-Mars.2-projects.
 Because of charset issues you should declare UTF-8 as the default charset for all projects.